 Installing built-in shelves or a gallery wall can give you the perfect backdrop for these virtual meetings.

 No one likes being stuck in an office all day.
 You also might be multi-tasking and watching over kiddos while you work.
 Be strategic in how you place and design your office for the ideal view.

 Natural light can actually increase your work performance and productivity.
 Try to situate your office so you are near a window to let those mood-boosting rays of sunshine in.

 Is this logistically impossible?
 Fake it till you make it with a fun daylight lamp.

 Maybe you need to have a better view of what’s going on around your home while you work.
-Installing glass office doors allows you to see what’s going on while maintaining a quiet space.
+Installing glass office industrial doors allows you to see what’s going on while maintaining a quiet space.

 If you have a loft, it can be the perfect way to keep an eye on little ones below while you work.

 It can be easy to get caught up in work, especially without the separation from a physical office.
 Create an office that encourages breaks and allows you to move.